 Further reading & references

-- Anxiety: Management of post-traumatic stress disorder in adults in primary, secondary and community care; NICE (2005)
+- Post-traumatic stress disorder (PTSD): The management of PTSD in adults and children in primary and secondary care; NICE (2005)

 - Phillips CJ, Leardmann CA, Gumbs GR, et al; Risk Factors for Posttraumatic Stress Disorder Among Deployed US Male Marines.
 BMC Psychiatry.
 2010 Jun 25;10(1):52.